hakdang/cassdio/README.md

 Cassdio is centralized web management system for managing [Apache Cassandra](https://cassandra.apache.org/_/index.html)!

-Cassdio provide powerful tools to efficiently manage and monitor Apache Cassandra databases.
+Cassdio provides powerful tools to efficiently manage and monitor Apache Cassandra databases.
 You can monitor the real-time status of your database clusters and perform various tasks intuitively through a user-friendly interface.

 This management system helps simplify system operations and enhance stability.
 It's an essential tool for managing